TimWise/Coursera-GettingAndCleaningData-TidyData/README.md

 Course project for Getting and Cleaning Data on Coursera
 =====================

-This project is an example of how to collect, work with, and clean a raw data set, creating a tidy data set that can be used for further analysis.
+This is an example of how to collect, work with, and clean a raw data set, creating a tidy data set that can be used for further analysis.

 The raw data is a set of measurements from the accelerometers in smart phones